 Man is a social animal.
 And two is a company.
 These are roughly what plagues every respectable, career-oriented, self-sufficient, and satisfied, happily single person of the 21st-century society in their Golden Age of 25 (and above).
 And, waiting for the right person makes you a lonely person, doesn’t it?

 You can hear it in every wedding, engagement ceremony, and any type of family meeting and can see it in almost everybody’s eyes: the watchman, your maid, your mom’s friends, and your dad’s friends’ wives.
 You are aware and that is why you hate family events and having a list of ‘101 Strategies To Escape Nosy Elders At Almost Any Function.’
 Everyone is worried you are going to die single — except you, of course.
 Nobody understands that you might just be ‘waiting for the right person’.

-All they understand is that you either are a snobbish millennial who refuses to heed their age old knowledge, or you are immensely fussy and non-amiable and all your so-presumed exes have learnt it and left you.
-Singleton is suddenly a synonym of loneliness, trust issues, attitude issues, maturity issues and everything along and about it.
+All they understand is that you either are a snobbish millennial who refuses to heed their age-old knowledge, or you are immensely fussy and non-amiable and all your so-presumed exes have learned it and left you.
+Singleton is suddenly a synonym of loneliness, trust issues, attitude issues, maturity issues, and everything along and about it.

 Well, it is not.